 The CRS women’s empowerment programme operates at 8 urban and 2 rural locations.
 CRS provides trainers and material support while the local community organisation is responsible for providing premises where women can meet.

-- Beautician training – During the year-long course, students learn a range of skills including skin care, make-up, waxing, manicure and pedicure, facial treatments, and hair cutting and styling.
-The final evaluation gives girls three hours to prepare a friend in bridal attire which included face make-up, sari, jewellery and hair styling.
+- Beautician training.
+During the year-long course, students learn a range of skills including skin care, make-up, waxing, manicure and pedicure, facial treatments, and hair cutting and styling.
+The final evaluation gives girls three hours to prepare a friend in bridal attire which includes face make-up, sari, jewellery and hair styling.
 Some students go on to set up small beautician parlours in their communities as a way to earn a living.

-Health awareness – As part of the CRS health programme, women are given sessions on a variety of health and hygiene issues for the benefit of themselves and their family.
-Topics include safe sanitation and the importance of hand-washing, spotting signs of tuberculosis or breast cancer, ante- and post-natal care, child immunization, child nutrition and growth monitoring, and government health schemes.
+As part of the CRS health programme, women are given sessions on a variety of health and hygiene issues for the benefit of themselves and their family.
+Topics include safe sanitation and the importance of hand-washing, spotting signs of tuberculosis or breast cancer, ante- and post-natal care, child immunisation, child nutrition and growth monitoring, and government health schemes.